-Following prevention guidelines may reduce risk of cancer by up to two thirds
+Following prevention guidelines may reduce cancer risk by up to two thirds

-Organizations such as the American Cancer Society (ACS) and the World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) have set recommendations on diet and physical activity as part of their cancer prevention strategy.
+Organizations such as the American Cancer Society (ACS) and the World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) have set recommendations on diet and physical activity as part of their cancer prevention strategy to prevent cancer risk.

 New research analyzed 12 prospective cohort studies published within the last ten years to look at the association between following these guidelines and cancer incidence and mortality.

 The research, which looked at mostly Caucasian participants aged from 25 to 79, compared studies with high levels of adherence to the guidelines with lower levels of adherence.

 Although levels of adherence to the guidelines varied across the studies, the team reported that consistent patterns emerged, with results showing adherence to cancer prevention guidelines was associated with a 10 to 45 per cent reduction in rates of all cancer incidence and a 14 to 61 per cent reduction in rates of all cancer mortality.

 Other findings to come from the analysis included consistent reductions in the incidence of breast cancer (19 to 60 per cent), endometrial cancer (23 to 60 per cent), and colorectal cancer (27 to 52 per cent) in both men and women, although the results showed no significant associations with the incidence of ovarian or prostate cancer, and associations with lung cancer varied depended on the study.

 Healthy behaviours have extra added benefits